Wine Windows Buchette del Vino

 A pleasant chat with the Marquis Bernardo

-Gondi (who was born and lived his adolescence
+Gondi (who was born and lived his

-in this building on Via Torta) answered some
+adolescence in this building on Via Torta)

-questions that we had long been waiting for.
+answered some questions that we had long

-Namely, when did the Wine Windows stop
+been waiting for.
+Namely, when did the Wine

-functioning and above all why have they all
+Windows stop functioning and above all why

 The Marquis’ childhood memories dwell